 So you know there are royalties associated with publishing, but what kind?
 Which ones do Symphonic Publishing Administration collect?
 How can you know if you’re earning those royalties as an independent artist who writes your own songs?

 The two most common music publishing royalty types, central to any independent songwriter’s income, are performance royalties and mechanical royalties.
-When you sign up with Symphonic Publishing Administration, these will be the two main types of royalties we will be collecting for you.
-Even though we’ll be doing the dirty administrative work for you, it’s vital to understand how they work and how you can best leverage them to maximize your royalty potential and earnings.
+When you sign up with Symphonic Publishing Administration, these will be the two main types of royalties we’ll collect for you.
+Even though we’ll be doing the dirty administrative work for you, it’s vital to understand how they work and how you can best leverage them to maximize your earnings.

 1. Performance Royalties

 WHO collects them?

 Performance Rights Organizations (PROs).
 Each major world territory has a PRO.

 Performance Royalties are earned when a song is broadcasted or performed publicly in some way.